zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

 - gRPC, HTTP/2 and WebSocket protection require active monitoring of the protected service.
 The directive `app_protect_dos_monitor` is mandatory for the attack to be detected.
 - TLS fingerprint feature is not used in CentOS 7.4 and RHEL 7 / UBI 7 due to the old OpenSSL version.
 The required OpenSSL version is 1.1.1 or higher.
 - Monitor directive `app_protect_dos_monitor` with proxy_protocol parameter can not be configured on Ubuntu 18.04.
 As a result, gRPC and HTTP/2 DoS protection for proxy_protocol configuration is not supported.
+- Regularly update the Operating System (OS) to avoid known OS vulnerabilities which may impact the service.
 {{< /note >}}

 ## Platform Security Considerations